esamattis/immer-reducer/README.md

 This basically a fork from [`@acemarke/redux-starter-kit`][starter] which is adapted to TypeScript.

-Simplifies store creation and add redux-thunk middle and devtools connection automatically.
+Simplifies store creation.
+Adds redux-thunk middleware and creates devtools connection automatically.

 [starter]: https://github.com/markerikson/redux-starter-kit